-The Violence Reduction Network is doing great work to reduce violent crime - especially continued violence against women and girls - using a public health approach founded on sound research into the root causes of violence in our society.
+The Violence Reduction Network is doing great work to reduce violent crime using a public continued next page health approach founded on sound research into the root causes of violence in our society.
 We need to undertake equally robust research into other forms of crime and identify the best means of tackling them.